Minor The Political Economy of European Integration

 2. Analyse the methodological and theoretical backgrounds of economic theories (such as economic integration, international trade and federalism) by using economics terminology and making use of graphs;

 3. Critically assess a European policy area from a legal and economic perspective involving the insights of economic theories and legal rules in their argument.

 This law and economics course is highly recommended for those who will desire to pursue a Master in European studies.
-This course will be taught in English.
+This course is taught in English.
 No special skills are required.

-The lecture attendance in this Minor is compulsory.
+The lecture attendance is compulsory.
 Specific arrangements for part-time students are possible.

-For the third module, small working groups of students will be formed for drafting an individual short term paper.
-The aim of this module is to deepen the students’ understanding of European integration by applying their gained knowledge to specific fields, which may be related to their main studies (e.g. medicine, management, or law).
+For certain classes, small working groups of students will be formed for drafting an individual short term paper and preparing a presentation.
+The aim of these activities is to deepen the students’ understanding of European integration by applying their gained knowledge to specific fields, which may be related to their main studies (e.g. medicine, management, or law).